overtrue/socialite/README.md

 ### Redirect URL

-You may alse want to dynamic set `redirect`，you can use the following methods to change the `redirect` URL:
+You may also want to dynamic set `redirect`，you can use the following methods to change the `redirect` URL:

 ```php
 $socialite->redirect($url);